How to Find All Office 365 Groups using PowerShell?

 Microsoft Office 365 Groups provide a simple and efficient way to collaborate with others in your organization.
 However, manually locating all the groups in your tenant can be a tedious task.
 This blog post will show you how to use PowerShell to quickly find all Office 365 groups in your tenant.

 The Microsoft 365 admin center provides a user-friendly interface for managing your Office 365 environment.
-You can get Office 365 groups through Microsoft 365 admin center as an admin.
+You can get Office 365 groups through the Microsoft 365 admin center as an admin.
 Follow these steps:

 1. Log in to the Microsoft 365 Admin Center site: https://admin.microsoft.com